Viral Assembly and Biological System Laboratory

 Diana Andrea Zuñiga-Izaguirre

-Edgar is a senior Bioprocesses Engineering student in the Chemical Science Department at UASLP.
+Diana is a senior Bioprocesses Engineering student in the Chemical Science Department at UASLP.
 She is currently trying to understand how the mutations of CHIKV CP affect the fidelity of the virion assembly process.